Office of Special Education and Rehabilitative Services, Department of Education.

 Community Living and Participation

 NIDRR is committed to improving the opportunities and abilities of individuals with disabilities to live as integrated members of their communities and to participate in community activities of their choice.
-NIDRR will fund activities consistent with the underlying principles of the independent living programs authorized under the Act and the ADA as affirmed in the U.S. Supreme Court's 1999 decision in Olmstead v.
+NIDRR will fund activities consistent Start Printed Page 20303with the underlying principles of the independent living programs authorized under the Act and the ADA as affirmed in the U.S. Supreme Court's 1999 decision in Olmstead v.
 L.C., 527 U.S. 581.
 NIDRR will support centers and projects to increase community living and participation through improvements in policy, services and support delivery, assistive technologies, environmental modifications, and person-centered planning and therapeutic interventions.

 Health and Function